open-telemetry/opentelemetry-specification/specification/glossary.md

 ### Service

-`Services` expose unique functions to another and are identified by a namespace and a name.
-There are one or more instances of the same service called `Service Instance`.
-Often such a service instance is enclosed within an operating system process.
-There could be multiple versions of the same service.
+A `service` is a component of a larger distributed `application`.
+A service logically represents a repeatable business activity with a specified outcome.
+A service exchanges information with other services via some form of inter-process communication mechanism, such as network or shared storage.

+A `service instance` is a physical manifestation of a service, usually running in its own operating system process.
+Multiple service instances are typically deployed at the same time for high availability and scalability.

 See [Resource Semantic Conventions - Service](resource/semantic_conventions/README.md#service) for more details and naming requirements.